 In my search to find the reasons for a company to make it to the list of most innovative companies, I looked at various sources.
 To compare the results, I downloaded the list of most profitable companies along with the basis used for ranking them.

-List of most innovative companies:
+List of most-innovative companies:

 I found three sources:

-List of most profit making companies:
+List of most profit-making companies:

-I got the following two sources:
+I could find the following two sources:

 Connection between the two lists:

-‘Why do top 10 profit making companies do not appear in the list of top 10 innovative companies?
-Is innovation not necessary for making good profits? or doesn’t innovation guarantee profits?”
-And If were to stretch this a little too far – “To make good profits, you should not be innovative”
+Why do top ten profit making companies do not appear in the list of top 10 innovative companies?
+Is innovation not necessary or sufficient for making good profits?
+And if I were to stretch this a little too far – ‘To make good profits, you should not be innovative’

-The most well-known measure for innovation that some companies report is ‘Revenue from new products launched in last three years’.
-On the other hand has anyone ever heard of “Cost saved from the process innovations of last three years”?
+The most well-known measure for reporting the outcomes of innovation is ‘Revenue from new products launched in last three years’.
+Have you ever heard of “Cost saved from the process innovations in last three years”?
 The answer is clearly ‘No’.
 Why?